All Episodes

 That's a good reason why.

-I mean, I think ultimately just totally I think term limits all they do is they shift power to unelected bureaucrats in the Capitol, in this case DC, because they have the institutional knowledge uh to keep the gears going.
+I think term limits, all they do is they shift power to unelected bureaucrats in the capital, in this case, DC, because they have the institutional knowledge to keep the gears going.

-If you have an elected official who's been there a while, they don't necessarily need these unelected staffers and these unelected bureaucrats to run to manage to operate within the system.
+If you have an elected official who's been there a while, they don't necessarily need these unelected staffers and these unelected bureaucrats to run, to manage, to operate within the system.

 They know how to do it themselves.